TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

 * The battery shall meet or exceed the performance of the Zero Motorcycle battery, ensuring sufficient power, endurance, and efficiency for competitive racing.

 * The battery shall safely discharge and recharge under appropriate operating conditions without the risk of combustion.

-* -----The battery shall safely discharge and recharge only under appropriate operating conditions (when the internal battery temperature is between -4 degrees Fahrenheit and 140 degrees Fahrenheit) to minimize the risk of combustion.
+* The battery shall safely discharge and recharge only under appropriate operating conditions (when the internal battery temperature is between -4 degrees Fahrenheit and 140 degrees Fahrenheit) to minimize the risk of combustion.

-* This project shall employ a strategic engineering approach that optimally balances performance, weight, safety, and cost efficiency.

 * The battery shall have a total cost ,manufactoring and design, not exceeding $10,000.

 * All electrical components shall be designed to be waterproof, ensuring protection against moisture and environmental exposure.

-* ----All electrical components, including accumulator cells, shall be sheilded from exposure to water.
+* All electrical components, including accumulator cells, shall be sheilded from exposure to water.

 <h4>Constraints </h4>